 Putting your property on the market at the right price is crucial as it’s the early days of marketing that can generate the most activity.
 But what is the right price?

-Working out your home’s value
+Selling your house – working out your home’s value

 If you’re using an estate agent, you should be able to rely on their expertise to help you market your property at the right price.
 The problem is that some estate agents routinely overvalue properties just to get the business and end up advising their clients to reduce the price within a matter of weeks.